NickMyers217/advent_of_code_2018_nim/README.md

 The problems are on the [AOC website](https://adventofcode.com/2018/).

+While many people approach AOC competitively and try to solve the problems for speed, my code is optimized for different goals.
+- The code is developed with TDD
+- All the code is documented and readable for educational purposes
+- In an effort to learn as much about the language as possible, I may choose unorthodox solutions
+- The code attempts to be idiomatic to the Nim community's coding conventions (learning as I go)

+Most of these goals are at the expense of speed.

 ### Dependencies
  - The Nim compiler is installed and in your path
  - The Nimble package manager is installed and in your path